-Although the author was unfortunately unable to attend the meeting of the local GMCPZ forum held on September 16th, 1998, the Westcombe Society Environment Committee member, Roger Marshall, has provided a briefing on the discussions.
+Although the author was unable to attend the meeting of the local GMCPZ forum held on September 16th 1998, Westcombe Society’s Environment Committee member, Roger Marshall, has provided a briefing on the discussions.
 All attendees at previous meetings had been copied a Revised Draft Scheme for the Parking Zone.
 This was put together taking into account 640 responses received in a recent public consultation exercise including the four public exhibitions held in July.
 The key points are;

 78% of responses were broadly in favour of the Parking Zone proposals, 22% were against.